 Where did LGBTQ people really start making their mark on the event.
 Because according to CENSUS data people who identify as other than heterosexual and within the scope of LGBTQAI (Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Asexual, Inquiring and Gender non-conforming and non-binanry) number about 30% of the total population of Black Rock City.
 Look at San Francisco that same year with an average population of 6%.

-In 2017 there was a part of Black Rock City, Nevada (3rd largest city in Nevada for 1 week a year) in the 7:30 sector that has, over many years, has been a space Queer and Queer Friendly identified camps coalesced and started building a support system in the city.
-It was easy to compare the “Gayborhood” to San Francisco’s Castro or even West Hollywood’s “Boys Town”.
-For a complete list of Queer Camps that have traditionally been part of the Gayborhood click here (tba).
+There is a part of Black Rock City, Nevada (3rd largest city in Nevada for 1 week a year) in the 7:30 sector that has, over many years, has been a space Queer and Queer Friendly identified camps coalesced and started building a support system in the city.
+It was easy to compare the Queerborhood (or “Gayborhood”) to San Francisco’s Castro or even West Hollywood’s “Boys Town”.
+For a complete list of Queer Camps that have traditionally been part of the Gayborhood check out the annual lists linked in the menu.
 A self formed smaller Gayburb appeared at 4:30 and J some years ago started by Burner Buddies Theme Camp that expanded in 2017 as well with the BMorg’s desire to spread out the queer camps in the city.

 Queer Burner History and its Sources

 This History of the Gayborhood is an effort to update the time-line of Queer participation on the Playa over the years.
 Some of the details below have several authors and notes and we will note them at each point.